Farama-Foundation/gym-docs/README.md

 ## Editing an environment page

 If you are editing an Atari environment, directly edit the md file in this repository.
-Otherwise, fork Gym and edit the docstring the Python file.
+Otherwise, fork Gym and edit the docstring in the environment's Python file.
 Then, pip install your Gym fork and run `_scripts/gen_mds.py` in this repo.
 This will automatically generate a md documentation file for the environment.

 ## Adding a new environment